 We aim to be a leader of the disciplines of social sciences by developing analytical tools excelling in teaching, scholarship and exploiting opportunities for academic research.

-Department of History and Pakistan Studies is dedicated to the pursuit of academic excellence and diversity.
-The department strives to polish the students’ intellectual curiosity with a focus on tools to assess and solve complex problems and skills to become independent, morale and motivated decision-makers.
+The Department of History and Pakistan Studies is dedicated to the pursuit of academic excellence and diversity.
+The department strives to polish the students’ intellectual curiosity with a focus on tools to assess and solve complex problems and inculcate skills to become independent and motivated decision-makers.

 The Department of History and Pakistan Studies was established in 2003.
-The Department offers two programmes i.e. M.Sc.
-Pakistan Studies (Morning/Evening), M.A History (Morning / Evening) and M.Phil Pakistan Studies (Evening).
-It aims to impart deep learning and understanding of the historical, social and cultural, political and economic contours of the state and society of Pakistan.
-It also attempts to orientate the students towards the institutional strengths and weakness of the government in order to reinforce its strengths and correct what we may call our deficiencies.
+It was renamed as Department of History and Pakistan Studies in 2011.
+The Department offers programmes i.e. M.Sc.
+(Morning/Evening) and M.Phil (Evening) in both History and Pakistan Studies.
+It aims to impart learning and understanding of the philosophical, social and cultural, political and economic contours of the discipline of History as well as various aspects of the state and society of Pakistan.
+It also attempts to orientate the students towards the institutional strengths and weakness of the government to reinforce its strengths and correct what we may call our deficiencies.